ahembree/ansible-hms-docker/gen-docs/docs/getting-started/install.md

 :::

-4. To initialize the configuration files, run `make config`
+4. To copy the default configuration files, run `make config`

 :::warning